 For registrants in all jurisdictions of Canada

-The filing deadlines for specified documents set out in sections 12.12 – 12.14 of National Instrument 31-103 falling on or before June 1, 2020 have been extended by 45-days after the applicable delivery/filing deadline.
+The filing deadlines for specified documents set out in sections 12.12 – 12.14 of National Instrument 31-103 falling on or before September 30, 2020 have been extended by 45-days or 60-days (depending on the time period) after the applicable delivery/filing deadline.
 This includes annual and interim financial statement filings and working capital reports (and NAV error reports, if any).
-There are no conditions to relying on the relief.
+There are no conditions to relying on the relief, other than a statement that a deadline can only be extended once.

 Similar extensions under the Derivatives Act in Québec have been granted to registrants under that regime.
 View the Décision n° 2020-PDG-0022 here.